SohierDane/Weather_Modeling/README.md

 weather stations separated by unusually long distances.

 ##Data Understanding
+NOAA's metadata for the GSOD turns out to have a very high error rate.
+Out of the thirty thousand stations listed in the metadata, approximately 9% are not actually hosted on the FTP server.
+This can be easily confirmed by hand for the first three stations in NOAA's data inventory.
+An additional 5% of the stations actually hosted on the FTP website are not listed in the metadata.
+For an example, see station 999999-00308.
+The remaining data for Africa are extremely sparse.
+For example, exactly one day of data was found for Zambia in the years of interest for this project (when there is satellite data available) though the metadata show 42 stations each active for several years.

+Unfortunately, as the GSOD ftp server is organized by year rather than by station these limitations were not apparent until the data had been scraped, reprocessed, filtered, and aggregated on a per-station basis.

 ##Data Preparation
 NOAA provides the GSOD data in a proprietary index delimited text file format.
 It requires extensive reprocessing before it can be used, including:
   * Converting the data to .csv format.
+  * Aggregating single years of station data into one file per station.
   * Unpacking columns that contain multiple data points, such as mean temperature and the number of hours in the average, into separate columns.
   * Adding machine readable missing data codes to replace hand written entries